 A Florence Private Tour is the ultimate way to experience Michelangelo’s David.
-No questions are left unanswered, no secret gets untold and no inch of The David is left unexplained.
-Like I said, if you’re going to do it, you might as well do it, right?
+No questions are left unanswered, no secret gets untold and no inch of the David is left unexplained.
+If you’re going to do it, you might as well do it, right?

-- Undivided attention from guide means unlimited questions/answers
+- Undivided attention from guide means unlimited questions and answers

 - Intimate experience provides the feeling of traveling with just an extremely knowledgeable friend